redhat-developer/vscode-openshift-tools/README.md

 For detail analysis of how to setup and run local OpenShift Cluster using minishift, please follow this [wiki](https://github.com/redhat-developer/vscode-openshift-tools/wiki/Starting-Local-OpenShift-Instance).

+## WARNING!
+Breaking changes for users using the older version

+This release(`0.1.0`) uses latest odo version(`v1.0.0-beta5`) that requires below mentioned changes.

+* Every component/service needs to have a context folder.
+The extension will prompt thhe user to specify the context folder with the creation of component.
+* All component configurations are saved to `./.odo/config.yaml`.
+You can commit this file to your repository to easily recreate component with the same configuration later, or to share it with someone else.
+* This breaks backward compatibility with older versions and components created with previous version will no longer be identified.
+Therefore after extension is updated to new version all previously deployed components won't be visible in OpenShift Application View.
+* Users can recreate components from existing sources, but pushing those components to the cluster would lead to deployment failure, because of name conflicts.

+> **Please follow the this _migration_ guide to resolve any possible issues.** In case of any queries, please use the [Feedback & Question](#Feedback-&-Questions) section.

 ## Commands and features

 ![ screencast ](https://raw.githubusercontent.com/redhat-developer/vscode-openshift-tools/master/images/vscode-openshift-tools.gif)